Encourage your child to take responsibility for their belongings and to pack their own school bag. All items should be clearly named.

 On a typical day in the 5/6 Community you will see us engaged in a structured Reader’s Workshop program, where students select ‘Just Right Books’ for their Independent Reading and have vigorous discussions and debates in small Book Clubs that focus on their Speaking and Listening skills.
 A Writer’s Workshop lesson allows the students to follow the writing process / cycle as we explicitly teach techniques that focus on the 6+1 Traits of Writing.
 The Numeracy session involves solving open ended problems and hands on learning.
 And finally an Inquiry lesson; where students develop their skills in researching, synthesizing, presenting and forming their own opinions around various topics aligned to the curriculum.

-Each week we take part in five Specialist classes: Music, Physical Education, Japanese, Visual Art & Science.
+Each week we take part in four Specialist classes: STEM, Physical Education, Japanese, Visual Art & Science.
 Specialist teachers take these classes each week for 50min per session.

 We are also a part of the Boroondara Interschool Sports league where we play summer and winter sports against local schools in our district.